• Home

 How is an EGID & EoE Diagnosed?

+An endoscopy with biopsies is the only way to confirm the diagnosis of an EGID and EoE at present.
+The diagnosis cannot be based upon symptoms alone.
 Endoscopy – A gastroenterologist performs an endoscopy by using an endoscope (a tube with a light and camera at the end) to look at the GI tract and take small biopsies, usually from the upper oesophagus, lower oesophagus, stomach and duodenum.
 The oesophagus may look visually normal, but when the tissue is examined under a microscope, an accumulation of eosinophils can be detected.
 It is also possible that the endoscopist could visually detect rings or furrowing, thickened folds and white plaques.

 eosinophils under a microscope